ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-09-aws-data-pipeline.md

 * Resources - the resources that does the work like an `Ec2Resource` or `EmrCluster`

-* Actions - Oddly named - perhaps results would be a better term - When certain event occur, like failure, an action can either can set an alarm using `SnsAlarm` or `Terminate`
+* Actions - Oddly named - perhaps Results would be a better term for the concept - When certain event occur, like failure, an action can either can set an alarm using `SnsAlarm` or `Terminate`

-Because the use of EC2 resources is common, using reserve instances, spot instances, in addition to on-demand resources is very possible.
+Because the use of EC2 resources is common, using reserve instances, spot instances, in addition to on-demand resources is possible.
 And spot instances come with the associated problems of task interuption and task switching - the pipeline might need to be re-run.

 ## Use Cases